Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Defendants should carefully examine the terms of the attorney-client agreement they are asked to sign.
 Until recently, this would have been difficult, because many attorney-client arrangements were oral and based on handshakes.
 Today, after reaching agreement with a defendant about fees, a lawyer will almost certainly ask the defendant to sign a written retainer agreement or fee agreement.
 The agreement is a written contract, fully enforceable in court, which specifies the attorney’s fee and the services the lawyer will perform for that fee.

-Additional expenses that may come as a surprise to a defendant include:
+Additional expenses that may come as a surprise to a defendant include the cost of a private investigator, expert witness fees, and the costs of copying documents and subpoenaing witnesses.

 There are no standard agreements.
 Just because one attorney performed a set of legal services for one all-inclusive fee does not mean that another attorney will do likewise.
 The key for defendants is to read retainer agreements carefully and ask their attorneys to explain possible extras.